madewithlinux/refsheets/ecen454_refsheet.md

 		* thus, it's always consuming power
 * shift register:
 	* can be implemented with cascade of flip-flops
-		* can lead to hold time violations because no delay from clock to next data line?
-(TODO what? how?)
+		* can lead to hold time violations because no delay from clock to next data line
+			* problems when the Clk$\rightarrow$Q time is less than the hold time of the flip-flop
 		* not very dense
 	* store data in SRAM and store begin/end pointers
 		* more dense than individual flip-flops